square-it/flogo-demo/README.md

 ## Square IT Services

-A french IT consulting company : http://www.sqits.net
+A french :fr: IT consulting company : http://www.sqits.net